rabbitmq/rabbitmq-website/site/devtools.md

  * [RabbitMQ Adapter for Streambase](http://streambase.com/sbx.htm#Simple%20AMQP%20using%20RabbitMQ) for complex event processing (CEP)
  * [Delphi/Free Pascal RabbitMQ Client](http://www.habarisoft.com/habari_rabbitmq.html)
  * [bevis](https://github.com/bkjones/bevis): a syslog listener that forwards messages over RabbitMQ
- * [rabbitmq-memcached](http://code.google.com/p/rabbitmq-memcached/): a memcached adapter for RabbitMQ that allows you use the memcache protocol to get or publish a message from or to RabbitMQ
+ * [rabbitmq-memcached](http://code.google.com/p/rabbitmq-memcached/): a memcached adapter for RabbitMQ that allows you to use the memcache protocol to get or publish a message from or to RabbitMQ
  * [flume-amqp-plugin](https://github.com/stampy88/flume-amqp-plugin):
    a plugin for [Flume](https://github.com/cloudera/flume/wiki) (a Hadoop data loader) that allows you to use a RabbitMQ node as a data source.